stele95/LinVAM/README.md

 Utilising Pocketsphinx, a lightweight voice to text engine you can specify voice commands for the tool to recognise and actions to perform.

 Known bugs and planned additions
-- Mouse inputs are a work in progress and it's possible that they don't work as expected on Wayland
 - Log window showing spoken words the V2T recognises with ability to right click and assign voice command and actions to current profile
 - Support for joysticks and gaming devices

 ## Requirements
 - python3
 - PyQt6
-- python3-xlib
 - pyaudio
 - pocketsphinx
 - swig3.0